Koreysherwin/indigo-apple-music-control/apple-music-control/README.md

 ## Troubleshooting

+### Actions Not Showing in Action Groups
+**Solution**: Use "Device Actions" (not "Plugin Actions") and select your Apple Music Player device first.
+This is the correct Indigo workflow for device-specific actions.

 ### Plugin Not Updating
 - Ensure Music app is running
 - Check that Update Frequency is set appropriately